 In summary, based on what residents communicated with the inspector and what was observed, the inspector found that residents received a good quality of care in their home.
-However, there are some areas for improvement including staff training, oversight of restrictive practices fire safety management and premises.
+However, there are some areas for improvement including staff training and premises.
 The next two sections of the report present the findings of this inspection in relation to the the overall management of the centre and how the arrangements in place impacted on the quality and safety of the service being delivered.